 Microsoft doesn’t give any guarantee for these unsupported or depreciated features of SCCM.
 You might be able to make it work, but you won’t get any support from Microsoft, and they stopped developing that section of code in the product.
 But, (I assume) still most of the code will be there in the product itself.

 There are some other deprecated features which can’t be used at all after the end of support date.
 For example, SCCM CMG creation via classic service deployment, this feature can’t be used by any of the SCCM admins.
 Why?
 The options for this feature will be removed from GUI itself.

-NOTE! – So make sure, you start planning to move away SCCM deprecated features (SCCM Unsupported features) as soon as possible.
+NOTE! – So make sure, you start planning to move away SCCM deprecated features (SCCM Unsupported features/SCCM Deprecated Features) as soon as possible.

 Deprecated or Unsupported Features via SCCM Management Insights

 Most of these SCCM deprecated features (SCCM Unsupported features) will be highlighted via SCCM management insights within the SCCM console.
 This notification is helpful for SCCM admins to fine tune the SCCM environment.

 Following is some of the management insight rules about SCCM deprecated features (SCCM Unsupported features):